sqall01/alertR/alertClientXBMC/README.md

 alertR Alert Client XBMC
 ======

 This client handles triggered alerts and is written to communicate with XBMC/Kodi.
 It can show a message notification on the display and can pause video/audio playback (for now).
-For example you can use this client to pause the video/audio playback and show a message notification if someone is rining the bell at your front door.
+For example you can use this client to pause the video/audio playback and show a message notification if someone is ringing the bell at your front door.

 How to use it?